rekola/radix-cpp/README.md

 Iterators are automatically repaired if the underlying table changes, so they are stable.

-Currently only strings and unsigned integers are supported as keys, but more support is forthcoming.
+Currently only integers, floats, doubles and strings are supported as keys, but more support is forthcoming.

 ### Time Complexity